whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <center><img src='/images/OuiPlease15HistoriaeOrangerieDuRoy.jpg'></center>
 <center><img src='/images/OuiPlease15HistoriaeOrangerieDuRoy2.jpg'></center>
 <DL>
-<DT></DT>
+<DT>Historiae Travel Fragrance in Orangerie Du Roy</DT>
-<DD>Value $52</DD>
+<DD>Stated Value $40 (current price $26.50)</DD>
 </DL>

 <p>OMG, this smells ah-mazing!
 My favorite scent from everything in the box and I think this may be the culprit to how heavenly the Oui Please box smelled when I first opened it up.
 I know that scents are quite a gamble to receive as it's so personal in preference, but this definitely hit the ballpark for me.
-I just need to pace myself and not use it too much so that it can last longer.
-I must buy more of this when I go to France next time!</p>
+Plus it's in a cute travel atomizer with its own cover, how cute.
+I just need to pace myself and not use it too much so that it can last longer.</p>
 <br>

 <center><img src='/images/OuiPlease15ConceptProvenceBodyMilk.jpg'></center>
 <DL>
-<DT></DT>
+<DT>Concept Provence Body Milk in Grapevine Flower</DT>
-<DD>Stated Value $50 (current price $36)</DD>
+<DD>Stated Value $20 (current price $14)</DD>
 </DL>

 <p>This lotion is simple yet chic in design but the scent, another hit for me, wow, I'm feeling quite lucky.
 It has a spa-ish yet refereshing and slightly citrusy scent which bodes well with me.
-It wasn't sticky and yet it moisturized well.</p>
+It wasn't sticky and yet it moisturized well.
+It has found its place next to my bed.</p>

 <br>

 <center><img src='/images/OuiPlease15SavorSensMustardWalnut.jpg'></center>
 <DL>
-<DT></DT>
+<DT>Savor & Sens Mustard Walnut</DT>
-<DD>Stated Value $30 (current price $16)</DD>
+<DD>Stated Value $15</DD>
 </DL>

-<p>I didn't use to like mustards before, but since last year, I've been branching out and trying all kinds of them, from sweet to savory to spicy, you name it!</p>
+<p>I didn't use to like mustards before, but since last year, I've been branching out and trying all kinds of them, from sweet to savory to spicy, you name it!
+I'm so glad that this time I received a savory epicure item, and this mustard was much appreciated.</p>

 <br>

 <p><i class="icon-exclamation-sign"></i> <b>My Thoughts:</b> Oui Please is always exciting to open and such a treat for me to receive every other month.
 I wish it was every month, hint hint, but I'm sure that would be way too much work for them to accomplish due to customs and shipping.
 This month's box didn't disappoint and yes, there were varieties that others received with some having higher value, but I'm fine with what I have, plus to me it's more about the function than the value.
 What good is a high valued bag if I find it ugly and unusable, get what I mean.
 But maybe that's just me.
 I also got quite lucky to receive scents that I actually liked so that was a big plus.
-Next month's destination is "White Winter in the Alps", I so can't wait!!!</p>
+The value this month was quite low though, mostly because the perfume had a really high stated value when you can get the same perfume at a really low price online.
+So if you're planning on trying them out, I highly suggest using the 20% discount code.
+I used it so I can say that the value is still there for me even though it's quite low, but if I paid full price of $150, then I think I'd be quite disappointed.
+Anywho, next month's destination is "Vol 1.6 White Winter in the Alps", and I so can't wait!</p>

 <p>If you haven't subscribed yet, you can <a href="http://ouiplease.com" target="_blank"><big>subscribe here</big></a> and right now is a better time than ever since you can use coupon code <b>OUIWHATSUP</b> to get 20% off any subscription.
 That brings the cost down to $120 for this box or $520 for a whole year!
 That's a totes crazy deal!</p>